0xPARC/0xparc-intro-book/easy/src/zkintro.typ

 (As a tradeoff, writing a SNARK proof of a calculation is much slower than just doing the calculation.)

+The name stands for:

+- _Succinct_: the proof length is short (in fact, it's a constant length, independent of how long the problem is).
+- _Non-interactive_: the protocol does not require back-and-forth communication.
+- _Argument_: basically a proof.
+  There's a technical difference, but we won't worry about it.
+- _of Knowledge_: the proof doesn't just show the system of equations has a solution;
+  it also shows that the prover knows one.

 We won't discuss it here, but it is also possible and frequently useful to make a _zero knowledge (zk)_ SNARK.
 These are typically called "zkSNARKs."
 This gives Peggy a guarantee that Victor will not learn anything about the intermediate steps in her calculation, aside from any particular steps Peggy chooses to reveal.